Swiss regulator backs bank bail-ins before government rescues

-In Switzerland, regulator FINMA has joined with the Swiss National Bank (SNB) to enforce stiffer regulator on UBS UBSN.VX and Credit Suisse CSGN.VX, which form the backbone of a financial industry that generates 6 percent of the Alpine nation's gross domestic product.
+In Switzerland, regulator FINMA has joined with the Swiss National Bank (SNB) to enforce stiffer regulator on UBS and Credit Suisse, which form the backbone of a financial industry that generates 6 percent of the Alpine nation's gross domestic product.

 FINMA has now backed "bail-ins" by creditors should UBS, rescued by the Swiss government nearly five years ago, or Credit Suisse risk collapse.